esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_medical_imaging.md

 ## Ultrasounds

 Ultrasound can produce multiple complex kinds of images.
 Typically sonographers produce a lot of B-mode images.
-They use signal, high frequency sound waves, sent and captured from a piezoelectric probe (also known as a transducer) to get a two dimensional images.
+They use signal, high frequency sound waves, sent and captured from a piezoelectric probe (also known as a transducer) to get two dimensional images.
 Just as different tissues attentuate radiation differently, different tissues attenuate these waves differently, and this can help us create images after some processing of the signal.
-These images can be captured in rapid succession over time, so they are often also frequently saved as cine files inside DICOMs.
+These images can be captured in rapid succession over time, so they can be saved as cine files inside DICOMs.
+On the other hand the sonographer can choose to record only a single 'frame', in which case a 2D array will ultimately be saved.
 B-mode is far from the only type of ultrasound.
-M-mode can also capture motion, but puts it into a a single 2D array of one line of the image over time.
+M-mode, like the cine files in B-mode, can also capture motion, but puts it into a a single 2D array of one line of the image over time.

 ## MRIs